MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/add-timer-control-case-form-track-time-against-sla.md

 After you've configured the SLA KPIs, SLAs, and SLA items for an entity, you can add the SLA Timer control to display the SLA KPIs that are configured for the entity.
 You can customize the views to filter the KPIs and display only the relevant KPIs to agents.
 Some of the KPIs that agents can see include the different stages that KPIs go through.

-For information on how the SLA KPIs are displayed at runtime when agents view the case to work on in Customer Service Hub, go to [Timer for SLA-enabled entities](../use/customer-service-hub-user-guide-case-sla.md#timer-control-for-sla-enabled-entities).
+For information on how the SLA KPIs are displayed at runtime when agents view the case to work on in Customer Service Hub, see [Timer for SLA-enabled entities](../use/customer-service-hub-user-guide-case-sla.md#timer-control-for-sla-enabled-entities).

 > [!NOTE]
 > - The SLA Timer control displays SLA KPIs that are created in Unified Interface only.